nathanhoad/godot_dialogue_manager/docs/FAQ.md

 There is a **Project > Tools** menu option to create a copy of the example balloon into somewhere in your project (never edit the original example balloon directly because any changes you make will be overwritten when updating the addon).

-From there it becomes an exercise in UI building using mostly Godot's UI control nodes (with the exception of the provided `DialogueLabel` node).
+From there it becomes an exercise in UI building using mostly Godot's UI control nodes (with the exception of the provided `DialogueLabel` and `DialogueResponsesMenu` nodes).
 I recommend digging through the initial code to familiarise yourself with how it works before changing anything.

+The most common changes will be to the `theme` that is attached to the `Balloon` panel.

 ## How do I credit Dialogue Manager in my game?